 This golden elixir comes from cooking the bones of animals like chicken, beef, and fish in water over time.
 The slow-cooking process breaks down the bones, skin, cartilage, and ligaments of animals.
 As a result, their nutrients—including hyaluronic acid and collagen—release.

-High levels of hyaluronic acid occur naturally in organs of most livestock, as well as in the eyeballs of fish.
+The organs of most livestock, as well as the eyeballs of fish, are potent natural sources of hyaluronic acid.

 While eating organs like liver can help your body maintain its hyaluronic acid stores, these foods don’t typically show up in Western diets.
 The good news?
 You don’t have to rely on organ meats and eyeballs to boost your hyaluronic acid production.